-A sous chef can be referred to as the second command in the kitchen; they have a central role in making sure that everything goes well within culinary establishments.
+A sous chef can be referred to as the second in command in the kitchen; they have a central role in making sure that everything goes well within culinary establishments.
 The word “sous” means “under” in French; thus, a sous chef is always directly under the head chef or the executive chef.

 A sous chef will oversee the kitchen staff, run the daily activities within the kitchen, and ensure that the dishes coming out are of high quality.